 We are primarily engaged in the business of providing technology solutions and processing services to the financial technology and services market, commonly referred to as the FinTech industry.
-Our operations are conducted through our affiliate companies located in Romania, India, United Arab Emirates and Colombia, as well as the corporate office in Norcross, Georgia which provides significant administrative, human resources and executive management support.
-Corecard's foreign subsidiaries are CoreCard SRL in Romania, CoreCard Software Pvt Ltd in India, CoreCard Colombia SAS in Colombia and Corecard Software DMCC in United Arab Emirates, that perform software development and testing as well as processing operations support.
+Our operations are conducted through our affiliate companies located in Romania, India, the United Arab Emirates and Colombia, as well as the corporate office in Norcross, Georgia which provides significant administrative, human resources and executive management support.
+CoreCard's foreign subsidiaries are CoreCard SRL in Romania, CoreCard Software Pvt Ltd in India, CoreCard Colombia SAS in Colombia and Corecard Software DMCC in the United Arab Emirates, which perform software development and testing as well as processing operations support.

 Our results vary in part depending on the size and number of software licenses recognized as well as the value and number of professional services contracts recognized in a particular period.
-As we continue to grow our Processing Services business, we continue to gain economies of scale on the investment we have made in the infrastructure, resources, processes and software features developed over the past number of years to support this growing side of our business.
+As we continue to grow our Processing Services business, we continue to gain economies of scale on the investments we have made in the infrastructure, resources, processes and software features developed over the past number of years to support this growing side of our business.
 We are adding new processing customers at a faster pace than we are adding new license customers, resulting in steady growth in the processing revenue stream.
-However, we also receive license revenue and are experiencing growth in our professional services revenue due to the addition of Goldman Sachs Group, Inc. as a customer in 2018, referred to as "Customer A" in the Notes to Consolidated Financial Statements.
-In total, this customer represented 70% and 84% of our consolidated revenues in the first quarters of 2023 and 2022, respectively.
-We expect future professional services, maintenance, and license revenue from this customer for the remainder of 2023 and future years; however, the amount and timing will be dependent on various factors not in our control such as the number of accounts on file and the level of customization needed by the customer.
-License revenue from this customer, similar to other license arrangements, is tiered based on the number of active accounts on the system.
-Once the customer achieves each tier level, they receive a perpetual license up to that number of accounts; inactive accounts do not count toward the license tier.
-The customer receives an unlimited perpetual license at a maximum tier level that allows them to utilize the software for any number of active accounts.
-They previously used the software for a single institution.
-In the first quarter of 2022 they added an additional customer, resulting in additional one-time license fees.
-Support and maintenance fees are charged based on the tier level achieved and increa
+However, we also receive license and professional services revenue from our largest customer, Goldman Sachs Group, Inc. ("Goldman"), referred to as "Customer A" in the Notes to Consolidated Financial Statements.
+In total, this customer represented 70% of our consolidated revenues in the three and six months ended June, 2023, respectively.